 Since this course is taught online, it takes a lot of discipline and self-starting qualities to complete and pass it.
 Therefore, it is necessary to keep up with assignments by working on them daily, if needed, in order to meet deadlines and not fall behind.
 It is also very important for students to check for email and announcements from their instructor.
-Students should check for these daily so that they keep up with information about the course regarding assignments, tests, etc.
+Students should check for these daily so that they are up-to-date on information about the course regarding assignments, tests, etc.